Last Surviving Crew Member Has 'No Regrets' About Bombing Hiroshima

 But at the time, Gackenbach didn't know any of this.

-"I never heard the words 'atomic bomb,'" he tells Radio Diaries.
+"I never heard the words 'atomic bomb,' " he tells Radio Diaries.
 "We were only told what we needed to know, and keep your mouth shut."

-The Flight
+The flight

-The planes took off around 2 o'clock in the morning on Aug.
+The planes took off around 2 a.m. on Aug.
 6, 1945.
-Gackenbach was part of the 10-man crew that flew on the Necessary Evil that day.
+Gackenbach was part of the 10-man crew that flew on the Necessary Evil.

-"We were told, that once the explosion occurred, we should not look directly at it, that we should not go through the cloud," he says.
+"We were told that once the explosion occurred, we should not look directly at it, that we should not go through the cloud," he says.
 "We were not told anything about the cloud, just [told] don't go through it."

 As they made their final approach to Hiroshima, they were flying 30,000 feet over the city.
 Then, the radio went dead: that was the signal from the Enola Gay that the bomb had been released.

 The first thing Gackenbach saw was a blinding light and then the start of a mushroom cloud.
-He got out of his seat, quickly picked up his camera and took two photographs out the side navigator's window.
+He got out of his seat, quickly picked up his camera and took two photographs out the navigator's side window.

 The plane circled twice around the mushroom cloud and then turned to head home.

 "Things were very, very quiet," Gackenbach says.
-"We just looked at each other, we didn't talk.
+"We just looked at each other; we didn't talk.
 We were all dumbfounded."

 The casualties on the ground were staggering.
 An estimated 80,000 people were killed instantly.
 Another 80,000 died from effects of the bomb in the months and years following.
 Hiroshima was destroyed.

-Russell Gackenbach was discharged in 1947 and went on to work as a materials engineer for 35 years.
+Gackenbach was discharged in 1947 and went on to work as a materials engineer for 35 years.
 In 2011, he returned to Japan to visit the Hiroshima Peace Memorial.

 "After 73 years, I do not regret what we did that day.
 All war's hell," he said.
-"The Japanese started the war, it was our turn to finish it."
+"The Japanese started the war; it was our turn to finish it."

-This story was produced by Nellie Gilles of Radio Diaries along with Joe Richman, Sarah Kate Kramer, and edited by Deborah George and Ben Shapiro.
-Special thanks to the Atomic Heritage Foundation.
-This story is part of an ongoing series from Radio Diaries and NPR called Last Witness, which features portraits of the last surviving witnesses to major historical events.
-Send us your ideas for the series by using the hashtag #LastWitness.
-To hear more stories from Radio Diaries, subscribe to their podcast at www.radiodiaries.org.

-Note: This story was produced by Nellie Gilles of Radio Diaries along with Joe Richman and Sarah Kate Kramer and edited by Deborah George and Ben Shapiro.
-Special thanks to the Atomic Heritage Foundation.
-This story is part of an ongoing series from Radio Diaries and NPR called Last Witness, which features portraits of the last surviving witnesses to major historical events.
-Send us your ideas for the series by using the hashtag #LastWitness.
-To hear more stories from Radio Diaries, subscribe to the podcast at www.radiodiaries.org.